klntsky/CIPs/CPS-0012/README.md

 ## Open Questions

-- How can we encourage query layer providers to adopt the solution?
+### How can we encourage query layer providers to adopt the solution?

+Such standardization could have drawbacks for existing query layer providers.

+The primary argument against such an initiative is the potential loss of business advantage from query layer providers.
+As standardized providers would loose the ability to differentiate themselves via data shape and language.

+For providers which charge per request this can negatively impact their ability to control their value proposition.
+Such providers are currently incentivized to make the data returned via queries contain the least possible useful information.
+Standards would mean providers would not be able to control the amount of data that is returned upon a query.
+This would mean existing providers would have to adjust their business and value proposition to customers.

-- How can we encourage wallet developers to adopt the solution?
+### How can we encourage wallet developers to adopt the solution?

+For wallet providers, a standardized query layer would offer long term benefits which out weigh any upfront engineering costs.
+With users being able to bring their own data providers, wallets will incur less costs to the use of their providers.

-- How can we encourage dApp developers to adopt the solution?
+### How can we encourage dApp developers to adopt the solution?

+DApp developers would benefit from a more open and competitive query layer market.
+Developers will be able to choose the provider which best fits the needs of their dApp.